network-for-good/sso_admin_manager_api/README.md

 # SsoAdminApi

-The SSO admin manager API allows an NFG application (most likely the Identity server) to update admin information (name, email address) in another Ruby based NFG Application
+The SSO admin manager API allows an NFG application (most likely the Identity server) to get a list of users based on email addresses, sso ids or the internal id of the application.
+Using the internal id, other NFG applications can request to update admin information (name, email address) in another Ruby based NFG Application

-It offers a single interface, and returns information about the user using http codes and a json packet.
+It will return information about the user or users using http codes and a json packet.

-It can receive as an admin identifier the admins email address, id, or sso id.

 ## List Request